nyu-database-design/course-materials/README.md

 ## Publishing slides

-Slides are auto-generated from the materials in the `docs` folder using Git Pages.
+Slides are auto-generated from the materials in the `slides` folder using Git Pages.

-- view any slide deck online at https://nyu-computer-science.github.io/database-design/slide-name, where *slide-name* is replaced by the *permalink* indicated at the top of each slide markdown file in the `docs` folder.
+- view any slide deck online at https://nyu-database-design.github.io/course-materials/slide-name, where _slide-name_ is replaced by the _permalink_ indicated at the top of each slide markdown file in the `slides` folder.

 ## Running locally